syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/view-docx-file-in-blazor-application.md

 ---
 layout: post
-title: View DOCX file in Blazor application in Blazor PDF Viewer Component | Syncfusion
+title: View DOCX file in Blazor application using PDF Viewer | Syncfusion
 description: Learn here all about View DOCX file in Blazor application in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer